 Has something happened there that we are yet to find out?

-Maybe Calgary’s investigation will reveal that the man is not a monster, but a passionate individual who lost his focus to succeed by treating others by domination, rather than with appreciation and respect.
+Maybe Calgary’s investigation will reveal that the man is not a monster, but a passionate individual who lost his focus to succeed by treating others by domination, rather than appreciation and respect.

 Either way, the trail Peters has plowed to this point will take some time to smooth over and hopefully lead him and hockey to a better place than where it is right now.